darktasevski/CompSci/blog/use-cases-for-bitwise-js.md

 author: Darkø Tasevski
 ---

+# Use cases for Bitwise operators in Js

 [Bitwise operators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators) in Javascript are mostly used for numerical conversions/computations, because sometimes they're much faster than their `Math` or `parseInt` equivalents.
 You can take a look at some benchmarks [here](https://jsperf.com/math-floor-vs-math-round-vs-parseint/18).

-It’s important to note, as pointed out [by Mathias Bynens](https://j11y.io/javascript/double-bitwise-not/#comment-29617), that bitwise operations only work reliably on numbers that can be expressed as 32-bit sequences.
+It's important to note, as pointed out [by Mathias Bynens](https://j11y.io/javascript/double-bitwise-not/#comment-29617), that bitwise operations only work reliably on numbers that can be expressed as 32-bit sequences.
 Any numbers above 2147483647 or below -2147483648 will not work as you expect.
 This is usually acceptable though.

 However, JavaScript numbers are always 64-bit binary floating point values, following the international IEEE 754 standard.
 Thus the results of bitwise operators, though computed with 32-bit integer math, are stored in floating point form.
 That works because the range of 32-bit integers fits comfortably and precisely in a 64-bit float.